RU09342/lab-5-sensing-the-world-around-you-tanner-and-russell/README.md

 For this lab, three different sensors were used: a photoresistor, a temperature sensor, and a phototransistor.
 These sensors produce a resistance, voltage, and current, respectively, satisfying the requirements for the lab.
 In the images and videos folder, there is a picture that shows each circuit.
-The LCD display was recorded to demonstrate each circuit functioning, and there is one recording to demonstrate ADC10 and UART functionality from the photoresistor.

 ![alt text](https://github.com/RU09342/lab-5-sensing-the-world-around-you-tanner-and-russell/blob/master/Lab5%20images%20and%20videos/All%20three%20circuits.jpg)